Potla1995/potla1995.github.io/_pages/about.md

   - /about.html
 ---

-I am a Quantum Computing / Machine Learning Researcher at [Blueqat Research](https://corp.blueqat.com/research)!
+I am an Applied Researcher at [Blueqat Research](https://corp.blueqat.com/research), Japan!

 I completed my Ph.D. at the University of Illinois at Chicago in 2021.
-My thesis is titled Extremal Problems for Graphs and Hypergraphs, and I was advised by [Dhruv Mubayi](http://homepages.math.uic.edu/~mubayi/).
+My thesis is titled Extremal Problems for Graphs and Hypergraphs, which was advised by [Dr. Dhruv Mubayi](http://homepages.math.uic.edu/~mubayi/).

-I completed my undergraduate studies at the [Indian Statistical Institute](http://www.isibang.ac.in/~statmath/).
+My undergraduate studies were completed in 2016 from the [Indian Statistical Institute, Bangalore](http://www.isibang.ac.in/~statmath/).

+## Research Interests

+Quantum Computing, Machine Learning, Extremal Combinatorics.